terraform-provider-openstack/terraform-provider-openstack/website/docs/r/networking_qos_bandwidth_limit_rule_v2.html.markdown

 * `max_burst_kbps` - (Optional) The maximum burst size in kilobits of a QoS bandwidth limit rule.
 Changing this updates the maximum burst size in kilobits of the existing QoS bandwidth limit rule.

 * `direction` - (Optional) The direction of traffic.
+Defaults to "egress".
 Changing this updates the direction of the existing QoS bandwidth limit rule.

 ## Attributes Reference